hobyfrezk/optima-react/README.md

 - Search

   - User can easily locate the search function on right-top of the Navbar, this function can be used to search posts according to the keyword given by the user.
 The searching result will be displayed on the main screen.
 If the use want to check all the posts, they can easily go back to the main page by simply clicking `List All` button.
-  - There is an auto-hidden mechansim of the search bar for a better user experience.
-This machansim also warpped with `List All` button.
+  - There is an auto-hidden mechansim for the search bar and it also warpped with `List All` button.
   - The search function is Case-Insensitive.
   - When search completed, all the posts contains the keyword will displayed with highlighting of the keyword.